tio/tio/README.md

 will get the exact same TID.
 This helps solve the problem of reconnecting to serical devices which do not provide a unique device by ID.

-Additonally tio offers two convenient ways of connecting to serial devices:
+Additonally tio offers two convenient ways of connecting to serial devices.

-(1) Connect automatically to first new appearing serial device:
+Connect automatically to first new appearing serial device:
 ```
 $ tio --auto-connect new
 ```

-(2) Connect automatically to latest registered serial device:
+Connect automatically to latest registered serial device:
 ```
 $ tio --auto-connect latest
 ```

-It is also possible to use excludes to affect which serial devices are involved in the strategy decisions:
+It is also possible to use exclude options to affect which serial devices are involved in the strategy decisions:

 Exclude devices by pattern:
 ```